-Ethnic Group Ethnic descriptions used in the 2021 Census Asian or Asian British Asian, Asian British or Asian Welsh: Indian Asian, Asian British or Asian Welsh: Pakistani Asian, Asian British or Asian Welsh: Other Asian Asian, Asian British or Asian Welsh: Chinese Asian, Asian British or Asian Welsh: Bangladeshi Black or Black British Black, Black British, Black Welsh, Caribbean or African: African Black, Black British, Black Welsh, Caribbean or African: Caribbean Black, Black British, Black Welsh, Caribbean or African: Other Black Mixed Mixed or Multiple ethnic groups: White and Black Caribbean Mixed or Multiple ethnic groups: White and Asian Mixed or Multiple ethnic groups: White and Black African Mixed or Multiple ethnic groups: Other Mixed or Multiple ethnic groups Other Ethnic Groups Other ethnic group: Any other ethnic group Other ethnic group: Arab White White: English, Welsh, Scottish, Northern Irish or British White: Other White White: Irish White: Gypsy or Irish Traveller White: Roma change, and at pace.
+Ethnic Group Ethnic descriptions used in the 2021 Census Asian or Asian British Asian, Asian British or Asian Welsh: Indian Asian, Asian British or Asian Welsh: Pakistani Asian, Asian British or Asian Welsh: Other Asian Asian, Asian British or Asian Welsh: Chinese Asian, Asian British or Asian Welsh: Bangladeshi Black or Black British Black, Black British, Black Welsh, Caribbean or African: African Black, Black British, Black Welsh, Caribbean or African: Caribbean Black, Black British, Black Welsh, Caribbean or African: Other Black Mixed Mixed or Multiple ethnic groups: White and Black Caribbean Mixed or Multiple ethnic groups: White and Asian Mixed or Multiple ethnic groups: White and Black African Mixed or Multiple ethnic groups: Other Mixed or Multiple ethnic groups Other Ethnic Groups Other ethnic group: Any other ethnic group Other ethnic group: Arab White White: English, Welsh, Scottish, Northern Irish or British White: Other White White: Irish White: Gypsy or Irish Traveller White: Roma very rural and sparsely populated communities that are not familiar with this type of change, and at pace.
 It is important to explain our diverse recruitment strategy to our local populations, so they have a greater understanding of the changes that are taking place at the hospital and in their immediate neighbourhoods, and welcome new colleagues and their families into the community.
 Twenty-five per cent of our colleagues at the Trust have an ethnic minority background and 42% of new starters to SaTH in 2023 have an ethnic minority background.